aptos-labs/aptos-core/developer-docs-site/docs/move/book/packages.md

 ## Requirements and limitations

 Using local bytecode as dependencies requires bytecode files to be downloaded locally, and the actual address for each named address must be specified in either `Move.toml` or through `--named-addresses`.
+Users can download the bytecode of packages published on chain using the Aptos CLI command [`aptos move download`](../../tools/aptos-cli/use-cli/use-aptos-cli.md).

 Note, both `aptos move prove` and `aptos move test` commands, currently, do not support bytecode as dependencies.